jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions.md

 Can you get the server name?
 Can you get the name?
 What is the name?
+Can you retrieve the server name?
+Can you retrieve the WildFly server name?

 ## get the product name